CSOgroup/Lymphomoid-IF-pipeline/README.md

    * Hover the cursor on the nuclei to have an idea on what might be the threshold
    * Assign a reasonable threshold guess to the _DAPI_thresh_ variable in the _Input_ section of the script
    * Run the script and inspect the results visually.
 You can view/hide the detections in QuPath with View->Show detections (Keyboard shortcut: D)
-   * If nuclei have been under- (or over-) called, change the threshold until you are satisfied with the results
+   * If nuclei have been under- (or over-) called, change the DAPI threshold until you are satisfied with the results
-5.
+5. Tune the FITC threshold:
+   * In the 'Brigthness & contrast' menu, show the FITC channel
+   * Hover the cursor on the FITC stained cytoplasms to have an idea on what might be the threshold
+   * Assign a reasonable threshold guess to the _FITC_thresh_ variable in the _Input_ section of the script
+   * In the _Calibration_ section of the script, uncomment the line related to the FITC classification (_setCellIntensityClassifications("Cytoplasm: FITC mean", FITC_thresh_) by removing the groovy comment symbol ('//')
+   * Run the script and inspect the results visually.
+Cells positive for FITC will appear in red, negative cells will be blue.
+   * Tune the FITC threshold until you are satisfied with the results
+   * Once you are done, comment out again the line related to the FITC classification.
+Don't ever comment out the line related to the DAPI nuclei detection.
+6. Repeat step 5 for all the other channels.
+Remember that at every tuning round only two lines in the _Calibration_ section should be uncommented: the DAPI detection and the intensity classification of your channel of interest
+7. At each run, the script is saving and overwriting the output file with all the thresholds.
+Thus, after your last run, with all the thresholds already tuned, the output file will be the final one that will be used in the downstream analyses

 ## Step 4 - Nuclei detection and cell-level quantification with DeepCell